La Doña (2016 TV series)

 La Doña is an American drama television series filmed entirely in Mexico, and created by José Vicente Spataro for Telemundo.
 The series is based on the 1929 novel of Venezuelan writer Rómulo Gallegos titled Doña Bárbara, which most recent version was, Doña Bárbara, starred Edith González.
-It is a production of Argos Comunicación and Telemundo Studios (known now as Telemundo Global Studios), and distributed by Telemundo Internacional.
+It is a production of Argos Comunicación and Telemundo Studios (now known as Telemundo Global Studios), and distributed by Telemundo Internacional.
 The series premiered on 29 November 2016, and revolves around of Altagracia Sandoval (Aracely Arámbula) a beautiful, elegant, successful woman, recognized in society and owner of an emporium in the construction world.
 Just as a young girl, she suffered two very strong traumas that marked her and made her the unforgiving "Doña" she is now.

 On 9 May 2019, Telemundo confirmed through its upfront for the 2019-2020 television season that the series has been renewed for a second season.

 Seasons

 Season 1 (2016–17)

 The plot revolves around Altagracia Sandoval (Aracely Arámbula), a woman who since her teenage years had to take care of her little sister and get ahead without her parents' help; who were brutally murdered along with her boyfriend by a group of 5 men called the Monkeys, who also raped her.
 As a young woman, after the death of her parents, Altagracia was under the care of her aunt Yesenia Sandoval (Rebecca Jones), who taught her to manipulate men and witchcraft.
 Thanks to her aunt, Altagracia meets Lázaro Hernández (Odiseo Bichir), the owner of a construction company, whom she seduces and manipulates with the help of her aunt.
 Subsequently Altagracia realizes that she is pregnant, and with the help of her aunt, manages to deceive Lázaro by making him believe that Altagracia's baby is his.
 And with more guidance from Yesenia, Altagracia makes Lázaro become an alcoholic and thus manages to take away his company and all his money, and then abandons him and her daughter.

 Several years later, Altagracia is now a recognized and powerful businesswoman who owns the construction company Sandoval, formerly called Hernández.
 And now she has a family made up of her sister Regina Sandoval (Andrea Martí), and her niece Isabela Sandoval (Michelle Olvera).
 Thanks to all her power, Altagracia is now a very bad and vindictive woman, and she doesn't mind hurting anyone in order to get what she wants, and for that she has Braulio Padilla (José María Galeano), her lawyer and Matamoros (Aquiles Cervantes), her faithful bodyguard, who help her in all her illicit businesses.
 The only reason for Altagracia's vindictiveness, anger and lust for power is to take revenge on the 5 men who abused her and ruined her life.
 But her way to vengeance and ambition, she meets Saúl Aguirre (David Chocarro), a lawyer, whom she falls in love with.
 And thanks to him, changes her way of thinking towards men.